-More research in Italy and the Netherlands has shown the gene PDSS2 may also be responsible for speed of metabolism.
+More research in Italy and the Netherlands have shown the gene PDSS2 may also be responsible for the speed of metabolism.
 People with a specific variation drink less coffee than others.
 It is thought that the PDSS2 dictates sensitivity at lower levels of consumption, while CYP1A2 determines consumption at higher caffeine levels.

 Three Levels of Caffeine Sensitivity